martinmoene/WholeValue/README.md

 Dependencies
 -------------------------
 [Boost.Operators](http://www.boost.org/doc/libs/1_51_0/libs/utility/operators.htm) can be used to generate part of the logical and arithmetic operators of the `bits` and `quantity` class templates in this library.
 Note however that this is optional.
+If Boost.Operators is not used, the relevant operators are directly included in the classes in the conventional way.

 To use Boost.Operators, `#define WV_USE_BOOST_OPERATORS` before inclusion of header file `whole_value.h`.
 Boost version 1.46.1 is known to work with the compilers mentioned below.